-Parents of public-school students have a right to access school safety and discipline - School Environmental Safety Incident Reporting (SESIR) - incidents as required pursuant to F.S. §1006.07(9) and to receive timely notification of threats, unlawful acts, and significant emergencies pursuant to F.S.§1006.07(4) and (7) and timely notification of the following unlawful acts or significant emergencies that occur on school grounds, during school transportation, or during school-sponsored activities:
+Parents of public-school students have a right to access school safety and discipline (School Environmental Safety Incident Reporting (SESIR) incidents as reported pursuant to s.
+1006.07(9) and to receive timely notification of threats, unlawful acts, and significant emergencies pursuant to s.
+1006.07(4) and (7) and the following unlawful acts or significant emergencies that occur on school grounds, during school transportation, or during school-sponsored activities:

 - 1. Weapons possession or use when there is intended harm toward another person, hostage, and active assailant situations. - 2.
 Murder, homicide, or manslaughter. - 3.
-Sex offenses, including rape, sexual assault, or sexual misconduct with a student by school personnel. - 4.
-Natural emergencies, including hurricanes, tornadoes, and severe storms. - 5.
+Sex offenses, including rape, sexual assault, or sexual misconduct with a student by school personnel.

+- 4. Natural emergencies, including hurricanes, tornadoes, and severe storms. - 5.
 Exposure as a result of a manmade emergency.